RolandChristensen/developer-journal/_drafts/git.md

 The commit message is displayed below the rest and is the best indicator of what you are resetting.
 This is why a good commit message is important.

 Just to test things out, make a small change to any file and repeat the add and commit procedure outlined above.
-When you `$ git log` again you will see two commits, each with a unique descriptive name.
+When you `git log` again you will see two commits, each with a unique descriptive name.

 Maybe even repeat the process a couple more times, so you can learn about undoing things.